Drjiashun/spell-assistant/README.md

 Required for Text RAG functionality.
 Pass its full path to the embedding_model_path parameter.
 Recommended Model: BAAI BGE-M3: https://huggingface.co/BAAI/bge-m3
 Download the entire model repository to a local directory.
+Example:
+pip install -U huggingface_hub export HF_ENDPOINT=https://hf-mirror.com #if need huggingface-cli download --repo-type model --resume-download BAAI/bge-m3 --local-dir bge-m3
-4. Code RAG - Knowledge Directory (knowledge_dir)
+5. Code RAG - Knowledge Directory (knowledge_dir)
 Required for Text RAG.
 Create a directory and populate it with .txt files.
 Each file represents a knowledge item.
 The first few lines of each .txt file, if prefixed with #, will be used as searchable descriptions.
 See project documentation/examples for structuring these files: https://github.com/Drjiashun/spell-assistant
-5. DATA RAG - Data Directory (csv_rag_data_dir)
+6. DATA RAG - Data Directory (csv_rag_data_dir)
 Required if enable_data_similarity_rag=True.
 Create a directory containing reference .csv files that SpeLL can compare against user-provided CSV data.
 See project documentation/examples: https://github.com/Drjiashun/spell-assistant